hypre-space/hypredrive/docs/usrman-src/input_structure.rst

 - ``sequence_filename`` - (Optional) Path to a lossless compressed sequence container from ``hypredrive-lsseq``.
-When set, hypredrive reads the matrix, right-hand side, and optional dofmap from the container.
+When set, hypredrive reads the matrix, file-mode right-hand side, and optional dofmap from the container.
 It does not use the directory, filename, or basename fields.
+With a non-file ``rhs_mode``, the RHS is generated instead.
 Container metadata gives the number of systems.

 - ``precmat_sequence_filename`` - (Optional) Path to a lossless compressed sequence container whose matrix is used to build the preconditioner.
 This avoids unpacking